hujinCN/hujinCN.github.io/_pages/about.md

 I am currently a PhD student (2023-) at Zhongguancun Laboratory and State Key Laboratory of Complex & Critical Software Environment (SKLCCSE), Beihang University, advised by Prof. [Xianglong Liu](https://xlliu-beihang.github.io/), Prof. [Ke Xu](https://scse.buaa.edu.cn/wyh_content_new.jsp?urltype=news.NewsContentUrl&wbtreeid=1078&wbnewsid=2655) and Dr. [Jiakai Wang](https://jiakaiwangcn.github.io/).
 My current research focuses on Physical Adversarial Machine Learning and Generative Modeling, aiming to uncover the dark matter in AI systems and introduce new design paradigms for AI safety problems.
+I have been a Program Committee member of the 5th workshop AdvML@CVPR 2025.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.